ExploitEngineer/budget-ch/docs/two-factor.md

 5. User scans QR code with authenticator app
 6. User enters 6-digit verification code
 7. 2FA is enabled
+8. If the QR dialog is closed before verification completes, the Security card keeps showing "Pending Verification" and exposes a **Restart Setup** button so the user can clear the temporary state and start over without reloading the page.

 ### Signing In with 2FA